Human papillomavirus (HPV) can affect anyone. About 80% men and women who have had sex have been infected by the virus at some point in their life.

 How effective is the HPV vaccine in men and women?

 If you have never had sex, Gardasil 9 can prevent up to 90% of genital warts and 89% of cancers of the anus, vulva, vagina, or cervix.
-There is also some evidence that it can help prevent some cancers of the penis, mouth and throat.
+There is also some evidence that it can help prevent some cancers of the penis, mouth and throat, particularly so if you engage in oral sex.

-If you are already sexually active, Gardasil 9 can still reduce your chances of getting any of these conditions.
+If you are already sexually active, Gardasil 9 can still reduce your chances of getting any of these conditions as it may provide cover against an HPV strain you have still not been exposed to yet.

 Visit our HPV Vaccine Clinic for more information.